andrewadare/vtx-align/production/zerofield/README.md

 The condor job file necessary for running the production can be produced using the `makeCondorSubmit.py` module.
 It takes a series of command line arguments to setup the job file.
 Use `makeCondorSubmit.py -h` for an explanation of expected arguments.

-The output directory specified to `makeCondorSubmit.py` must have a sub-directory `condor_logs/` already created in it.
-All other subdirectories are created by `run_alignment_production.py`

 Each condor job is controlled by `run_alignment_production.py`, which does all the necessary heavy lifting, like setting up the production environemnt, copying the PRDFF from dcache and running the production & analysis macros.

 Before submitting jobs, the variable `vtxalignDir` (line 24) should be set to a path pointing to your checked out vtx-align directory.

 ## Notes ##

+`makeCondorSubmit.py` will create the output directory specified with the `-o` option if it doesn't already exist.
+It will also create the `condor_logs/` directory expected by condor.